-Oral anticoagulation reduces the risk of stroke/systemic embolism and mortality in AF patients but at the same time, it increases the risk of bleeding.
+OAC reduces the risk of stroke/systemic embolism and mortality in AF patients but at the same time, it increases the risk of bleeding.
 Among these complications, ICH is the most severe and difficult to manage.
-In addition, oral anticoagulant related ICHs lead to poorer clinical outcomes and are more disabling and lethal than non-related oral anticoagulants ICHs.
-Therefore, the correct choice and dosing of the anticoagulant regimen, potential modifiable bleeding risk factors including uncontrolled hypertension, labile INR, excessive alcohol intake and concomitant antiplatelet therapy or NSAIDs, need to be reassessed whenever possible.
+Since OAC related ICHs would lead to poor clinical outcomes, the correct choice and dosing of the anticoagulant regimen, potential modifiable bleeding risk factors including uncontrolled hypertension, labile INR, excessive alcohol intake and concomitant antiplatelet therapy or NSAIDs, need to be reassessed whenever possible.
 We recommend using the HAS-BLED to identify modifiable bleeding risk factors and to ‘flag-up’ patients for more regular or early review and follow-up (eg. 4 weeks rather than 4-6 months).

 In the setting of an ICH, mechanical compression, reduction of systolic blood pressure, surgical haemostasis, fluid replacement, blood product transfusion when appropriate; ensure an appropriate diuresis and other haemodynamic support should be the initial step, followed by reversal of anticoagulation by using specific agents.
 For patients taking VKAs, administration of vitamin K, 4F-PCCs, and fresh-frozen plasma could be considered.
 In DOACs users, activated PCCs are also useful as first reversal measure but idarucizumab for dabigatran and andexanet alfa for the FXa inhibitors, rapidly and safely reverses the anticoagulant effect of DOACs.
-On contrary, the clinical usefulness of ciraparantag (PER977) still needs further evaluation.

-Once the ICH has been controlled, we recognized that the decision-making on resuming oral anticoagulant is still challenging and need to be carefully evaluated in an individualized manner by a multidisciplinary team involving patients, families and caregivers.
-Even if the risk of rebleeding is high, these patients will likely benefit from restarting anticoagulation since stroke and bleeding risks track each other.
+Once the ICH has been controlled, decision-making on resuming OAC is still challenging and need to be carefully evaluated in an individualized manner by a multidisciplinary team involving patients, families and caregivers.
+Even if the risk of rebleeding is high, these patients will likely benefit from restarting OAC since stroke and bleeding risks track each other.
 We also recommend here the use of the HAS-BLED score which has been validated to predict recurrent ICH.

-Although the indication of oral anticoagulation should be considered, it is important to note that there is a net clinical benefit to restarting oral anticoagulation after an ICH and permanently withdrawn of oral anticoagulation is associated with mortality and worse clinical outcomes.
-Both, VKAs and DOACs are effective in reducing the risk of stroke/systemic embolism and mortality after an ICH, but the appropriateness of the anticoagulant needs to be determined.
-It seems reasonable to consider anticoagulants with a low bleeding risk.
+Although the indication of OAC should be considered, it is important to note that there seems to be a net clinical benefit to restarting OAC after an ICH and permanently withdrawal of OAC is associated with mortality and worse clinical outcomes.
+Both, VKAs and DOACs are effective in reducing the risk of stroke/systemic embolism and mortality after an ICH, but the appropriateness of OAC needs to be determined.
+It seems reasonable to consider OACs with a low bleeding risk.
 In our opinion, DOACs should be selected as first choice if no contraindications are presented, given that they are associated with a lower risk of ICH than warfarin.

 The last concern is about the timing of OAC resumption, which still remains controversial.
-Current guidelines recommend reintroduction of anticoagulation after 4-8 weeks of the bleeding event.
-Similarly, several studies suggest that anticoagulation could be safely restarted within 4 weeks of ICH.
-Only in some selected patients with a concomitant high risk of stroke and extremely high risk of ICH in whom oral anticoagulation therapy is not possible, non-pharmacological approaches such as LAAO could be considered, which seems to be of major clinical benefit.
+Current guidelines recommend reintroduction of anticoagulation after 4-8 weeks of the bleeding event, based on retrospective evidence.
+Similarly, several studies suggest that OAC could be safely restarted within 4 weeks of ICH.
+In some selected patients with a concomitant high risk of stroke and extremely high risk of ICH in whom oral anticoagulation therapy is not possible, non-pharmacological approaches such as LAAO could be considered, which seems to be of major clinical benefit.